symfony/symfony/UPGRADE-2.1.md

  * The current locale for the user is not stored anymore in the session

-   You can simulate the old behavior by registering a listener that looks like the following, if the parameter which handle locale value in the request is `_locale`:
+   You can simulate the old behavior by registering a listener that looks like the following if the parameter which handles the locale value in the request is `_locale`:

    ```
    namespace XXX;